Shetty073/soak-your-brain-elearning-app/README.md

 -   `<script></script>` tags in `base.html` are not available for `college_base.html` and vice versa.

+### How to run?

+1. do `pipenv install` and then `pipenv shell`
+2. migrate using `python manage.py migrate`
+3. load data from fixtures `python manage.py loaddata plans`
+4. Create superuser `python manage.py createsuperuser`
+5. Go and edit superuser from django's admin panel - assign this superuser to `sybadmin` group
+6. You are all done

 ### Do you wish to contribute?
 * Head over to the issues and select a issue of your liking.
 * If you have any doubts or need explanation of any issue then post question in the respective issue thread.